 “No!”
 Demelza protested.
 “Don’t go filling the child’s head with such tales.”

-“No – do tell,” Harriet insisted.
-“I’ve never heard about this.”
+“No – do tell,” Bella insisted.
+“I’ve never heard that one.”

 “And where did you hear about it?”
 Ross demanded, pretending – not very successfully – to be cross.

-“Billy Nanfan told me about it, years ago,” Harry explained.
+“Billy Nanfan told me about it, years ago.”
+Harry grinned.
 “He said his grandfather helped dig the secret cache under the library floor.”

 "What's a secret cache?"
 Grace demanded.